buildasaurs/XcodeServerSDK/README.md

 First brought to you in [Buildasaur](https://github.com/czechboy0/Buildasaur), now in an independent project.
 This is an unofficial, community-maintained project and is not associated with Apple.
 We also maintain the **[unofficial documentation](https://github.com/czechboy0/XcodeServer-API-Docs) of Xcode Server** in case you'd like to integrate using a different programming language! :wink:

+# :mortar_board: Getting Started With Xcode Server
+To find out how to set up Xcode Server on your Mac in minutes (and more), check out my [series of tutorials](http://honzadvorsky.com/pages/xcode_server_tutorials/).

 # :signal_strength: Xcode Server API Versions
 | Xcode Server API | Supported? |
 | :-- | :--: | :--: |